 TWC, Boards, and Workforce Solutions Office staff must ensure federal standards for services to MSFWs are met.
 This is accomplished by tracking services provided by Workforce Solutions Office staff to MSFWs compared to services provided to non-MSFWs, to ensure that MSFWs are receiving services that are qualitatively equivalent and quantitatively proportionate to services provided to non-MSFWs.

-TWC and Boards must ensure that Workforce Solutions Office staff does the following:
+Boards must ensure that Workforce Solutions Office staff does the following:

 Identify job seekers who are MSFWs